seedubjay/seedubjay.github.io/wikipedia-clicks.md

 There's an [online game](https://www.thewikigame.com) too for those with a competitive streak.

 There are over 6.2 million English Wikipedia articles, but this ecosystem is remarkably well connected.
-In fact, when you randomly pick two pages, there's an 82.1% chance that you'll be able to get from one to the other in 5 clicks or less, assuming that it's possible.
+In fact, when you randomly pick two pages, there's an 82.1% chance that you'll be able to get from one to the other in 5 clicks or less, assuming that it's possible in the first place.

 Dont believe me?
 Pick any two pages here and see the shortest sequence of clicks you'd need to get between them.